Kelvin Smith Library

 The collections of the member libraries of OhioLINK, searchable via the OhioLINK online catalog, greatly expand and enhance our local resources.

-The Robinson Music Library at the Cleveland Institute of Music is an additional resource available only to MFA students in dance and only to Case music majors.
-Other members of the Case community should rely on Kulas Music Library and OhioLINK.
-Case Western Reserve University and the Cleveland Institute of Music have a long established joint music program and Kulas Music Library both supports the joint program in music as well as coordinates resources with the Robinson Music Library.
+The Robinson Music Library at the Cleveland Institute of Music (CIM) is an additional resource available only to MFA students in dance and only to Case music majors.
+Other members of the Case community should rely on Kulas and OhioLINK.
+Case Western Reserve University and the Cleveland Institute of Music have a long established joint music program, and the Kulas Music Collection both supports the joint program in music as well as coordinates resources with the Robinson Music Library.